 About the author<\/h3>\n\n\n\n

-Stefano Carotenuto is a designer at the National Research Council of Italy and an amateur street photographer.
-Originally from Naples and now based in Milan, his photography has earned recognition from Magnum photographers Martin Parr and Steve McCurry, and has been showcased at international venues like Art Basel Week at the HistoryMiami Museum.
+Stefano Carotenuto<\/a> is a designer at the National Research Council of Italy and an amateur street photographer.
+Originally from Naples and now based in Milan.
+His photography has earned recognition from Magnum photographers Martin Parr and Steve McCurry, and has been showcased at international venues like Art Basel Week at the HistoryMiami Museum.
 He has been featured in interviews by photographer and writer Maurizio Fiorino in Corriere Della Sera Style Magazine and by photographer Mario Mencacci on FIAF.net.
 Stefano is also a co-author of the book “10 Street Photography”, published in 2023.<\/p>\n\n\n\n

 To get in touch please write me an email<\/a>.<\/p>\n","protected":false},"excerpt":{"rendered":"